 As riders arrive, check them off your start list, and give them their Brevet Card and Routesheet.
 If you can get someone to help, it will speed things up considerably.

 At a few minutes to the hour, deliver your prepared speech with final warnings, hazards, the need to obey the rules of the road, food, sleepiness etc, Emphasise that they should call or text you if they’re dropping out.
 If you’re riding the event on the day, join them.

-If you will not be at the Finish, make alternative arrangements for return of Brevet Cards and Medal payments.
+If you will not be at the Finish, make alternative arrangements for return of Brevet Cards and proof of passage.

 The following day, write some notes on how the event went, what worked, what went wrong, how many entrants, how much food was eaten etc. This will really help you when it comes to the following year.

 Amend the green bits (date, distance etc) on the ACP Homologation Form to suit your event, fill in the Names and Clubs, and email it to Paul and Niall (or post original to Paul O’Donoghue, 12 Tinnapark, Kilpedder, Co.
 Wicklow).
 Contact paul if you need the blank Homologation Form.